Princeden/phom_softwaredev/11_flask-static/readme.md

 - Return the foo page w/ a random
 -i don't think accessing the html through the url and not flask is possible and I will get an error bc it isn't loaded explicitly onto the server
 Results
--the link does work and you get the html page
+-the link does work and you get the html page, that is how you access static pages.
--if you run flask and route it to static/foo the return overrides whatever what on the html and all you get is the ranom float
+-if you run flask and route it to static/foo the return overrides whatever what on the html and all you get is the random float
+-you can not return none for flask, it will give you an error

 Your Trio Mission:
 1. In a new directory in your workshop, save a copy of the demo for using flask to serve static files.
 1. As a team...